CrashOverride85/zc95/README.md

 The ZC95 consists of 4-5 PCBs:

 * Front panel - no traces, just text / mounting holes
-* Front panel controls - 4x POTs and associated ADC, 1x rotary encoder and 6 serial RGB LEDs
+* Front panel controls - 4x POTs and associated ADC, 1x rotary encoder and 6 serial RGB LEDs.
+Designed for production using the SMT assembly service at JLCPCB, with a handful of extra through hole parts also requiring hand soldering.
 * Main board - power supply / charging, MCU for display / pattern generation, button input etc
 * Output board ("ZC624 Output module") - 4 channel output generation controlled via SPI from the main board.
 Designed for production using the SMT assembly service at JLCPCB, with a handful of extra through hole parts also requiring hand soldering.
 * (Optional) audio input board - allows the 3.5mm "Aux" port on the front panel to be used for audio input